nichsedge/digital-garden/content/Read/Goodreads/Tahafut Al Tahafut the Incoherence of the Incoherence.md

 ---
-title: "Tahafut Al-Tahafut (the Incoherence of the Incoherence)"
+title: Tahafut Al-Tahafut (the Incoherence of the Incoherence)
-author: "ibn Rushd"
+author: ibn Rushd
-date: "2020/08/23"
+date: '2020-08-23'
+tags:
+- book
 ---

 # Tahafut Al-Tahafut (the Incoherence of the Incoherence)